Citroën C4 Cactus: Brazilian model

 The European C4 Cactus was exported to selected countries in South America before its facelift.

 Until mid-2018, the C4 Cactus sold in Latin America were exported from Villaverde, Spain.
 In 2018, Citroën launches a local version of the facelifted C4 Cactus, produced in Porto Real, Brazil.
 It differs from the one produced in Madrid in many ways: it kept its roof bars, has a higher ground clearance and benefits from conventional side rear windows that roll down into the doors.

 Unlike the European market, it is marketed there as a small SUV.
 It quickly became Citroën's best-seller in Brazil and Argentina.
-After European model discontinuation, Citroën continues to produce the C4 Cactus in Brazil and to export it to Mercosur countries (as well as other Latin America countries such as Colombia, Costa Rica and Peru).
+After European model discontinuation, Citroën continued to produce the C4 Cactus in Brazil and to export it to Mercosur countries (as well as other Latin America countries such as Colombia, Costa Rica and Peru).

-It gets a minor update in July 2023, with the main feature being the introduction of the Citroën C3 CC21 10" infotainment system.
+It has gotten a minor update in July 2023, with the main feature being the introduction of the Citroën C3 CC21 10" infotainment system.